 The financial aid process starts with the Free Application for Federal Student Aid, also known as the "FAFSA."
 The FAFSA is completed online at https://studentaid.gov each year.
-The FAFSA must be completed each year after October 1.
+The FAFSA must be completed each year and can be accessed starting after October 1.